aditi1511/blocksquid/README.md

 >
 > - Reading the real world data i.e. _hardware -> software_
 > - Writing the data to the blockchain accordingly by averaging out values.
-> - Implementing the NEAR API in our project.
+> - Attempting to implement the NEAR API in our project.

 ## Accomplishments that we're proud of